Nikxy/lambda-auth/README.md

 * Check if localstack is up, populate localstack with ./localstack/populate.sh script
 * Start AWS SAM with ./sam-start.sh script
-* cd into src & run npm test
+* run npm test or use web-test
-OR
-* use web-test